serendeepia/serendeepia.github.io/_careers/deep_learning_engineer.md

 ---
 layout: career
-title: Data Scientist
+title: Deep Learning Engineer
 open: true
-weight: 2
+weight: 1
 ---

 Description of the job position.
 This text should be truncated